Aso, Kumamoto: Climate

 Aso has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 There is significant precipitation throughout the year, especially during June and July.
 The average annual temperature in Aso is 13.2 C. The average annual rainfall is 3009.6 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 24.2 C, and lowest in January, at around 2.0 C. The highest temperature ever recorded in Aso was 34.9 C on 11 August 2016; the coldest temperature ever recorded was -14.8 C on 25 January 1998.

 Demographics

 Per Japanese census data, the population of Aso in 2020 is 24,930 people.
-Aso has been conducting censuses since 1920.